Fiji

 (6) Except with his or her consent or, in the case of a child, the consent of a parent or lawful guardian, a person attending a place of education is not required to receive religious instruction or to take part in or attend a religious ceremony or observance if the instruction, ceremony or observance relates to a religion that is not his or her own or if he or she does not hold any religious belief.”

 The Ministry of Education administers and regulates the curriculum.
 Non-compulsory religious instruction in schools is permitted.
 Schools may incorporate religious elements, such as class prayer.
-Theoretically, teachers are not compelled to participate, and students may be excused should their parents request it (it is unclear if children can opt themselves out in accordance with their evolving capacities).5https://www.state.gov/reports/2019-report-on-international-religious-freedom/fiji/
+Theoretically, teachers are not compelled to participate, and students may be excused should their parents request it (it is unclear if children can opt themselves out in accordance with their evolving capacities).7”Religious freedoms: a Guide to your rights – Fiji”, International Center for Law and Religious Freedom Studies, accessed, 4 April 2024, https://www.iclrs.org/app/uploads/2023/10/PD80024018_000_Fiji-Religious-Freedom_WEB_English.pdf;”Fiji” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, U.S. Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/fiji/ In January 2023, Prime Minister Sitiveni Rabuka reportedly announced that schools run by religious organizations would be permitted to invite chaplains, and other religious representatives, to teach students about their faith.8Serafina Silaitoga, “Fiji schools run by religious organisations allowed to include faith-based teachers”, Fiji Times, 7 January 2023, https://www.fijitimes.com.fj/fiji-schools-run-by-religious-organisations-allowed-to-include-faith-based-teachers/;

 The government provides funding and educational assistance to public schools, including schools owned and operated by religious organizations, on a per pupil basis.
 Religious schools remain open to all students.
 According to the law, the government ensures free tuition for primary and secondary schools.
-Religious groups, whether or not they receive financial assistance from the state, must maintain the educational standards prescribed by law.6https://www.state.gov/reports/2019-report-on-international-religious-freedom/fiji/
+Religious groups, whether or not they receive financial assistance from the state, must maintain the educational standards prescribed by law.9”Fiji” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, U.S. Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/fiji/

-Many of the schools in Fiji are run by religious organizations.7http://www.education.gov.fj/statistics/; https://www.state.gov/reports/2019-report-on-international-religious-freedom/fiji/ Almost all of them are public schools, and they run collective worship in line with the religion assumed by the school.
+Many of the schools in Fiji are run by religious organizations.
+Almost all of them are public schools, and they run collective worship in line with the religion assumed by the school.10Pekai Kotoisuva,”Faith in schools”, Fiji Times, 14 January 2023, https://www.fijitimes.com.fj/faith-in-schools/

 Family, community and society